-- i) Modeling and computer simulation test plan. - ii) Model that has been developed in a simulation space that supports the functional mockup interface (FMI) standard, or equivalent. - iii) Report of the results of the execution of the simulation of the model depicting steady state operation, transient operation, and operation in the event of occurrence of fault or anomalies.
-The computer simulation test results are to be provided in a format capable of comparison to any simulation performed independently on alternative simulation software.
+Report of simulation results should depict the steady state operation, transient operation, and operation in the event of faults or anomalies.
+The simulation test results should be provided in a format capable of comparison to any simulation performed independently on alternative simulation software.

-4.3 Modeling and Computer Simulation Test Plan
+4.2 Modeling and Computer Simulation Test Plan